tuxchow/contk/docs/source/resources.rst

         with retrieval method and annotation on the other test set.
 For the details, please refer to [4].

+        We used their training set, dev set and test set.
+That is, capitalization, tokenization, splits of dataset and any other aspects of our data are the same as theirs (in their version, utterances are lowercase and are not tokenized).

-        There are also two differences between our data with theirs:
+        However, there are two differences between our data with theirs:
-        * We ensure that any two consecutive utterances come from different speakers, by concatenating the original consecutive utterances from the same speakers in data pre-processing.
+        * We ensure that any two consecutive utterances come from different speakers, by concatenating the original consecutive utterances from the same speakers in data pre-processing of :class:`.dataloader.SwitchboardCorpus`.
           (This is because we want to be compatible with other multi-turn dialog set.)
         * To avoid the gap between training and test, we have to remove some samples from ``multi_ref``, where the target speaker is the same as the last one in the context.

     Statistic